-Interested employees must complete and submit a Request for Educational Assistance form (available in the Research Foundation Human Resources Department) to their supervisor for consideration.
-An employee who receives approval for his or her educational assistance may, upon proof of successful completion of each course, receive reimbursement for registration fees up to six units of undergraduate/graduate instruction each academic semester.
+After completion of six (6) months of employment in an eligible category, interested employees must complete and submit a Request for Educational Assistance form (available on the Research Foundation website under Forms / Human Resources tab) to their supervisor for consideration.
+An employee who receives approval for his or her educational assistance may, upon proof of successful completion of each course, receive reimbursement for registration fees up to six (6) units of undergraduate/graduate instruction each academic semester.
 The reimbursement rate is equivalent to the prevailing part-time undergraduate/graduate degree rate at CSULB.
-Since this bene-t is solely funded by direct program funds, approval is contingent upon availability of funds, and/or program sponsor approval.
+Since this benefit is solely funded by direct program funds, approval is contingent upon availability of funds, and/or program sponsor approval.
 Written approval for Educational Assistance must be received prior to course enrollment.